Keval099/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-These are machine learning projects.
+This repository contains projects in machine learning with notebook files